andriykuba/debitoor-contact-importer/README.md

 [**Node.js**](http://nodejs.org/) for run, [**MongoDB**](http://www.mongodb.org/) for save and [**Mocha**](http://visionmedia.github.io/mocha/) for tests.

-The configuration is in the "config/private.json" and the "config/public.json" files.
-The "config/private.json" file is used for store a secret properties such as a user passwords or the "clien secret" of Debitoor API.
+The configuration is in the `config/private.json` and the `config/public.json` files.
+The `config/private.json` file is used for store a secret properties such as a user passwords or the "client secret" of Debitoor API.
 It's a nice idea to exclude it from your repository.
+For example you could use `git update-index --assume-unchanged config/private.json` command right after first pull.

 ## How it works